dsevilla/vagrant-bdge/README.md

 =============

 A Vagrantfile to get up and running with Hadoop, HBase, Spark, MySQL, Pig, Hive, Jupyter, MongoDB and Neo4j development.
+It is used in the "Bases de Datos a Gran Escala" (BDGE) (*Large Scale Databases*) course.

 Overview
 --------